ririripley/ririripley.github.io/_posts/2023-01-08-iOS-runloop-mechanism.markdown

 ```
 Source0：touch event by the users (non-port based)
 Source1：port-based  communication among kernel, threads
-(Source 1 sometimes will dispatch some event in source 0)
+Source 1 sometimes will dispatch some event in source 0.
+For example, SpringBoard.app sends touch events through mach port
+to an active app, the source1 handler of the run loop of the active app will generate source0 events.
 ```
 8.3)Mode Switch:
 For example, when scrolling the textfield, the mode of the run loop will switch to **UITrackingRunLoopMode** automatically.